Pellenes modicus

-Pellenes modicus is a species of jumping spider in the genus Pellenes that lives in grassland and woodland dominated by species like Searsia lancea and Senegalia senegal.
+Pellenes modicus is a species of jumping spider that lives in grassland and woodland dominated by species like Searsia lancea and Senegalia senegal.
 First identified in the Mkomazi National Park in Tanzania, the spider has also been found living in Free State, South Africa and in Uganda.
 It is a hairy medium-sized spider with a carapace that is between 2.6 and 3.1 mm long and an abdomen between 2.4 and 3.4 mm long.
 There is a marking of chevrons on its abdomen and the front legs of the male are longer and thicker than the rest.
 Externally, the copulatory organs are typical for the genus, particularly the female's, but internally they have a distinctive design, including gonopores that lie in fissures and three-chambered spermathecae.
 The male was first described in 2000 and the female in 2011.

 Taxonomy

 Pellenes modicus is a species of jumping spider, a member of the family Salticidae.
 The male of the species was first described by Wanda Wesołowska and Anthony Russell-Smith in 2000.
 The female was not described until 2011.
 Wesołowska and Russell-Smith allocated the spider to the genus Pellenes, which had been first circumscribed in 1876 by Eugène Simon.
 The species is named after a Latin word that can be translated "quiet".

-Wayne Maddison placed the genus Pellenes in the subtribe Harmochirina in the tribe Plexippini in 2015.
-This had previously been known as Harmochireae, as circumscribed by Simon in 1903.
-It is allocated to the subclade Saltafresia in the clade Salticoida.
-The spider is a member of Plexippoida.
-Phylogenetic analysis of molecular data demonstrates that the genus is most closely related to Habronattus and Havaika.

-In 2000, Dmitri Logunov and Yuri Marusik divided the genus Pellenes into four subgenera, based on the shape of the male palpal bulb.
-The species is a member of the subgenus Pelmultus.
-In 2016, Jerzy Prószyński grouped the genus with Dexippus under the name Pelenines, named after the genus.
-It is allocated to the supergroup Hylloida.